FAQs

 What is the Oando Foundation?

-Oando Foundation is an independent charity registered in 2011 to support the Nigerian Government to achieve its Universal Basic Education (UBE) goal.
-Our mission is to improve the learning environment in primary schools by holistically creating world-class basic education systems in the community.
+Oando Foundation is an independent charity registered in 2011 to support the Nigerian Government in actualizing its Universal Basic Education (UBE) goal.
+Our mission is to foster innovative learning for better life opportunities for children and youths through equitable, quality and climate sensitive education.

 Who governs the Foundation?